uk-ai/ukai2023/_sessions/coffee-break-1.md

 title: "Coffee Break and Posters Session 1"
 start_time: 2023-05-24 10:45
 end_time: 2023-05-24 11:45
+excerpt: A chance to drink coffee and see the posters being presented by the UK AI fellow's projects and the Natural History Museum held in the Flett Theatre Foyer.
 ---

 **Location**: Flett Theatre Foyer - Natural History Museum - London, UK.